HMaker/python-cdp/README.md

 machine-readable specification.
 This specification is used to automatically generate the classes and methods found in this library.

-You could write a CDP client by connecting a WebSocket and then sending JSON objects, but this would be tedious and error-prone: the Python interpreter would not catch any typos in your JSON objects, and you wouldn't get autocomplete for any parts of the JSON data structure.
-By providing a set of native Python wrappers, this project makes it easier and faster to write CDP client code.

 ## Installation
 You can install this library as a dependency on your project with:
 ```